githubedward/mapsocial-capstone/README.md

 Link to demo: https://mapsocial-capstone.herokuapp.com

 Note: the app is deployed for demonstration purposes only.
-The app has still some minor issues on heroku routing when user refreshes the page - when encountered, please enter the original url as indicated above.
+The app has still some minor issues on heroku routing when user refreshes the page - when issue is encountered, please enter go to the original url as indicated above.

 ### Landing page